 Term: March 1, 1869 - October 4, 1869

 Born in Madison County, Florida, John Lesley moved to Tampa with his family in 1848.
 During the Third Seminole War, Lesley joined the Florida militia as a private but quickly was promoted to lieutenant.
 At the outbreak of the Civil War, he formed a company of Tampa men and was elected its captain.
 In October 1862, Lesley was commissioned a major in the Confederate Army.
 At the end of the war, Lesley returned to Tampa where he worked to establish his financial and social position.
 During the next several years, Lesley served as sheriff for two years and built a sawmill that supplied much of the lumber used to re-build the town.
 He later became a cattle rancher and state legislator.

 At the end of 1865, Tampa resembled a ghost town.
 The majority of residents had left the city during the war (although a significant number eventually returned), the economic condition was dismal and there was no municipal government.
-The election of Edward Clark as mayor on October 25, 1866 was unable to substantially improve conditions.
-Clark's administration was confronted with an empty treasury, yellow fever epidemics and frequent unrest in the city.
+The election of Edward Clarke as mayor on October 25, 1866 was unable to substantially improve conditions.
+Clarke's administration was confronted with an empty treasury, yellow fever epidemics and frequent unrest in the city.
 The situation worsened with arrival of federal troops and administrators to impose the Reconstruction policies established by the U.S. Congress.
 Deeply resented by the population, soldiers and federal civil authorities were subjected to frequent harassment.
 In response, both federal military and civil authorities used their position to make life even more miserable for the resident population.